PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-11 10:28:08
+Last updated: 2024-04-11 10:28:40
-Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin
+Random Quote: In the end, one cares about many things, and we should not give so much importance to things. - Professor